History

 2003 - 2007

 A generous NANPA member fully funds, through the Foundation, a group of college students to attend NANPA’s ninth Annual Summit and Trade Show in Albuquerque, New Mexico.
-The students learn from industry pros and receive portfolio reviews.
 Based on the positive experiences of the college students, the Foundation approves to fund and manage a new College Student Scholarship Program.

 The Foundation drops “Infinity” from its name.

-By the end of 2005 the number of photo blinds reaches 30 with completion of a blind at Modoc National Wildlife Refuge in California.
+By the end of 2005 the number of photo blinds reaches 30.

 An Adopt-a-Student Program is set up to allow donors to fully sponsor a student to attend a Summit.
 The Foundation also establishes a Memorial Fund to allow donations to be made in memory of deceased NANPA members.